The Moray Firth is full of life!

 Welcome to the Dolphin Space Programme website.

 The Moray Firth in North East Scotland really is bursting with life; dolphins, whales, seals, seabirds, otters and even sharks are just some of the wild life you can see here, making it one of the best areas in the UK for nature enthusiasts.
 If you want to experience dolphins and other marine animals wild and free in their natural environment you have come to the right place.
-On this web site you can find all the information you need to organise a fantastic, eco-friendly dolphin and wildlife watching trip in the Moray Firth.
-If you need something that you cannot find on our website please contact us.
-Our details are on the contact page.
+On this web site you can find information to organise a fantastic, eco-friendly dolphin and wildlife watching trip in the Moray Firth.
+See the contacts page if you require more information.

 The local Bottlenose dolphins are featured in the current SNH edition of "The Nature of Scotland" justifiably billed as the Stars of the Moray Firth.
 You can check out Kenny Taylors report with fabulous photographs here.